mehdifattahi/SIMBA/README.md

 Clarification
 ======

-Pleasse note that our simulator has no connection with the company SIMBA Chain Inc. that focus on creating blockchain distributed applications, where SIMBA (Simple Blockchain Applications) is a platform to deploy a blockchain network.
+Pleasse note that our simulator has no connection with the company SIMBA Chain Inc. that focuses on creating blockchain applications, where SIMBA (Simple Blockchain Applications) is a platform to deploy a blockchain network.

 Simulation results